mathigon/textbooks/content/transformations/content.md

 ::: column.grow
-A shape has [__rotational symmetry__](gloss:rotational-symmetry) if it looks the same after being rotated (by less than 360°).
+A shape has [__rotational symmetry__](gloss:rotational-symmetry) if it looks the same after being rotated (by an amount not equal to 360°).
 The [center of rotation](gloss:center-of-rotation) is usually just the middle of the shape.

 The [__order of symmetry__](gloss:order-of-symmetry) is the number of distinct